EV Charging Hardware

 A - To start with, EV Stations must be correctly third party tested and certified, for the country that they are sold in.
 For the installation, check that the Station has built-in 6mA DC protection.
 If so, then each socket must have a dedicated connection from the switchboard, protected by a RCD Type A. If the Station does not have 6mA DC protection built-in, then a more expensive RCD Type B is required.
 As per AS/NZS 3000 (Electrical Wiring Rules), Isolation switches are not mandatory, but make logical sense.

-Please contact us through the below form, if you have any further questions.
+Please contact us, if you have any further questions.